 Layer clothes, electronics, then clothes again inside a carry-on so the TSA agent can quickly see what's in there.
 This strategy also works better than the cram-everything-in-your-bag strategy once you unpack at your destination.

 2. Wrap the cords:

-- Wrap the cords — A tangle of cords could look like something potentially harmful if it's viewed a certain way, which could mean a more thorough and time-consuming bag check.
-Wrap cords around their devices, pack chargers together in one bag (ziplocks work!), and take advantage of rubber bands, twist ties, and other simple cord-management techniques to keep them tangle-free.
+A tangle of cords could look like something potentially harmful if it's viewed a certain way, which could mean a more thorough and time-consuming bag check.
+Wrap cords around their devices, pack chargers together in one bag (ziplocks work!), and take advantage of rubber bands and twist ties to keep them tangle-free.